Go fancy for dinner! This cod piccata recipe will make you feel like a five-star chef – and it’s an indulgence that is actually good for you too!

 Gather the following items before you begin:

 - Large bowl

 For measuring, you will need the following sized cups and spoons: 1 cup, 1/2 cup, 1/3 cup, 1 tablespoon, 1/2 teaspoon, and 1/4 teaspoon.

 This cod piccata recipe is so simple!
 Here’s how.
 First, wash and prep the fish fillets.
 Dry them completely and set them aside.

-In a large skillet, heat a tablespoon of butter over medium-high heat.
+In a large skillet, heat a tablespoon of butter or olive oil over medium-high heat.

 Add the cod to the skillet and cook for 2-3 minutes per side.
 You might have to cook them longer if you have thicker pieces.

 Once they are cooked on both sides, place cod fillets on a clean plate.